evandynh/wormy_project1/README.md

 ##Install Instructions
 - Clone the Repo
-- Click on GitPages link to open the game in your browser.
+- Click on GitHub link to open the game in your browser.

 <br></br>